-Dr. Kesari is professor of neurosciences at John Wayne Cancer Institute and chair of the department of translational neuro-oncology and neurotherapeutics at Pacific Neuroscience Institute (PNI).
+Dr. Kesari is professor of neurosciences at Saint John’s Cancer Institute and chair of the department of translational neuro-oncology and neurotherapeutics at Pacific Neuroscience Institute (PNI).
 He says, “In fact, we have been using our trademarked tagline for many years believing that this is the future of cancer care – Personalized Care in the Era of Personalized MedicineTM.

 Illustrating this philosophy of elegant targeted science, a recent study published in Science Translational Medicine has shown great promise in the clinical setting almost doubling the life expectancy of glioblastoma multiforme (GBM) patients in a small clinical trial.
 Based on his doctoral work and six years of research on viral gene delivery, Dr. Kesari’s thesis explores the idea of cascading systems.
 In a two-step process, a manipulated virus is introduced into brain tumor cells and induces it to make an enzyme which acts as a “cell detonator.”
 In the second step of the treatment cascade, a prodrug that is inactive by itself is added.
 When it comes into contact with the enzyme inside the tumor cell it is activated, transforms into a toxic drug and kills the cancer cell.

-Called oncolytic virotherapy, the use of this kind of virus-drug combo has led to the development of new clinical trials to be conducted through John Wayne Cancer Institute, some of which will include direct intra-tumoral injections.
+Called oncolytic virotherapy, the use of this kind of virus-drug combo has led to the development of new clinical trials to be conducted through Saint John’s Cancer Institute, some of which will include direct intra-tumoral injections.
 Patients around the country have already benefited from this therapy.

-Ivan Babic, PhD, was recently appointed as assistant professor of translational neuro-oncology and neurotherapeutics at John Wayne Cancer Institute.
+Ivan Babic, PhD, was recently appointed as assistant professor of translational neuro-oncology and neurotherapeutics at Saint John’s Cancer Institute.
 Dr. Babic’s research work focuses on targeted therapies based on cancer cell metabolism and molecular characteristics.